Science Communication

 Research

 Consumer trust plays a key role in how people respond to science-based information.
-Explore IFIC’s research library to better understand public attitudes and strengthen your science communication.
+Explore IFIC consumer research to better understand public attitudes and strengthen your science communication.

 2024 IFIC Food & Health Survey